Published:

 Clubs & activities

-You can also join a club any time during the semester by visiting the Student Activities Office in Hudson Hall.
+You can also join a club any time during the semester by visiting the Student Engagement office in Hudson Hall.
 We have an ever-evolving list of clubs that are always open to more members.
 Don't see one you're interested in?
 All you need are two other students, and you can start your own!

-Two students kayaking on the Hudson River.As for activities, look out for flyers tacked up on hallway bulletin boards or digital posters coming through your inbox.
-Whether it's a MAP (Mount Activities Programming Board) event offering a sunset tour on the Hudson river, or a guest speaker coming to a classroom near you -- there are always events happening at the Mount.
+Whether it's a MAP (Mount Activities Programming Board) event offering a petting zoo on the Sod Field, or a guest speaker coming to a classroom near you, there are always events happening at the Mount.

 Looking to play on a team just for fun?
 Intramurals are also a great way to get involved and stay active.
-From flag football to ping pong, there are quite a few teams to choose from.
-Reach out to the Student Activities office for more information.
+From yoga classes to open swim hours, there are quite a few wellness activities to choose from.
+Reach out to the Athletics department for more information.

 As we mentioned earlier, MAP plans engaging events and trips for students.
 Maybe you've already been to a few, but have you ever wanted to help plan the events?
 Start showing up and helping out at MAP events, and talk to the programming crew about how you can get more involved!